 Oregon

-The Beaver State relaxed prior bans to allow both on-site and off-site alcohol-serving staff to sample taste sizes of beer, wine, or cider solely for quality assurance while working.
-Quantity limits apply to a maximum of one ounce per serving and a total not exceeding six ounces (equivalent to less than half a beer) for employees aged 21 and above within the time frame from 7:00 a.m. to 2:30 a.m.
+The Beaver State relaxed prior bans to allow on-site alcohol-sample tasting events of beer, wine, or cider solely for quality assurance for sample tasting events (Chapter 845 of Oregon State Law, First Clause).
+Quantity limits apply to a maximum of no more than one-half fluid ounce of distilled spirits in a single container within the time frame from 7:00 a.m. to 2:30 a.m.

 The Rest: Murky Middle Ground on Bar Staff Drinking